 LED lighting emits greater levels of blue light than other forms of lighting, and some say this can have detrimental health effects.
 Research on the subject has been limited, however, so the exact effects (if any) aren’t really understood.

-A recent study published by the European Commission concluded that for LED light to have an adverse effect on your health, exposure levels would need to be ‘greater than those likely to be achieved with LED lighting systems in practice,’ meaning that the effect from normal household and commercial use is negligible.
+A recent study published by the European Commission concluded that for an LED light to have an adverse effect on your health, exposure levels would need to be ‘greater than those likely to be achieved with LED lighting systems in practice,’ meaning that the effect from a normal household and commercial use is negligible.

 Blue light has been proven to affect your sleep, however.
 It suppresses the production of the sleep-regulating hormone melatonin, which can cause fatigue and restlessness, which can lead to further health issues.